Technigo/project-weather-app/instructions.md

 ## How to get started 💪🏼

 1. Fork the repo. ✅
-2. Clone the repo, and lay out the foundation (following Step 1 & 2, specified further down).
+2. Clone the repo, and lay out the foundation (following Step 1 & 2, specified further down).✅
-3. Push the changes to GitHub.
+3. Push the changes to GitHub.✅
 4. Work with the features in branches.
-Git cheat sheet can be found [here](https://www.notion.so/424c3528791e42d0a7daabe6f0b5a308?pvs=21).
+Git cheat sheet can be found [here](https://www.notion.so/424c3528791e42d0a7daabe6f0b5a308?pvs=21).✅

 ## How to hand in the code 🎯